 In other words, when aroused, the men essentially admitted that the chance they could resist trying to engage in behaviors close to rape and pedophilia was little better than a coin toss.

-- Think about a time you were extremely hungry.
+- Think about a time you were starving.
 It is crucial to try to emulate how you felt.

 - Now visualize the trip or event in detail.
-Actively simulate the whole period of time from beginning to the end, door-to-door in the case of trips from A to B.
+Actively simulate the whole period from the beginning to the end, door-to-door in the case of trips from A to B.

 - Assume the worst: do you foresee yourself easily sticking with your diet?
-If not, plan ahead.
+If not, plan.
 Bring your own food, check Google Maps for nearby supermarkets, call the venue or restaurant to see if they can accommodate your diet, etc. Make the necessary arrangements for future success now.

 - Make as many possible decisions ahead of time.
 Are you going to have cake at the birthday party?
 Are you going to have dessert at the restaurant?
 Will you eat the snacks served aboard the plane?
 Making these decisions now when your rational rider isn’t being distracted by your emotional elephant yet will provide you with an action plan to hold on to when you’re in a state of ego depletion.